DecisionToolkit/dsntk-rs/guide/guide/commands/command-srv.md

 ## Evaluating invocables

-After starting the <DsntkName/> server, the deployed invocable can be evaluated by calling its endpoint with required input data, using, e.g. [**curl**](https://curl.se).
+After starting the #DSNTK server, the deployed invocable can be evaluated by calling its endpoint with required input data, using, e.g. [**curl**](https://curl.se).
 In a separate terminal type:

 ```shell